dair-ai/Prompt-Engineering-Guide/guides/prompts-intro.md

 We will cover more of these capabilities in this guide but also cover other areas of interest such as advanced prompting techniques and research topics around prompt engineering.

 ---
+## A Word on LLM Settings

+When working with prompts, you will be interacting with the LLM via an API or directly.
+You can configure a few parameters to get different results for your prompts.

+**Temperature** - In short, the lower the temperature the more deterministic the results in the sense that the highest probable next token is always picked.
+Increasing temperature could lead to more randomness encouraging more diverse or creative outputs.
+We are essentially increasing the weights of the other possible tokens.
+In terms of application, we might want to use lower temperature for something like fact-based QA to encourage more factual and concise responses.
+For poem generation or other creative tasks it might be beneficial to increase temperature.

+**Top_p** - Similarly, with top_p, a sampling technique with temperature called nucleus sampling, you can control how deterministic the model is at generating a response.
+If you are looking for exact and factual answers keep this low.
+If you are looking for more diverse responses, increase to a higher value.

+The general recommendation is to alter one not both.

+Before starting with some basic examples, keep in mind that your results may vary depending on the version of LLM you are using.

+---
 ## Standard Prompts